faisalmemon/audio-setup/README.md

 From reading the manual, [TASCAM US-2x2 USB Audio/MIDI Interface Reference Manual](./manuals/US-2x2_US-4x4_RM_vF.pdf)

+## Physical connections
 Port | Connection
 -- | --
 Front IN1 | Microphone
 Back USB | iMac

+## Control knob settings

 Control | Setting | Comment
 --- | --- | ---
-OFF/+48V |Off | It means do not supply phantom power to the Microphone as some Mics need a power source IN1 Gain | Almost fully turned up | It hardly flicks ON the Red Peak indicator so can be turned up high MIC/LINE INST | MIC/LINE (left position) |  The Mic is not an Instrument with high impedence Monitor Balance | central | Not used by me right now Line Out | Central Setting | Not used by me right now
+OFF/+48V |Off | It means do not supply phantom power to the Microphone as some Mics need a power source.
+IN1 Gain | Almost fully turned up | It hardly flicks ON the Red Peak indicator so can be turned up high.
+MIC/LINE INST | MIC/LINE (left position) |  Microphones are low-impedence, Instruments are high-impedence.
+Monitor Balance | central | Not used by me right now.
+Line Out | Central Setting | Not used by me right now.

 The TASCAM control panel software can be ignored because it just adjusts the experience for the monitor headphones connected to the MIDI box, not the computer signal.